Vetrivel07/Data-Visualization-Portfolio/README.md

 - **Continuous Expansion:** This repository is a living project, with plans for ongoing expansion.
 Expect the addition of new dashboards that delve into different aspects of data analytics and visualization.

----

 ## Check Out My Work

 Explore my Tableau profile and visualizations on Tableau Public:

 [![Tableau](https://img.shields.io/badge/Tableau-Vetrivel-lightblue?style=for-the-badge&logo=tableau)](https://public.tableau.com/app/profile/vetrivel.maheswaran/vizzes)
-# Contributing, Usage, and Issue Reporting

-Thank you for considering contributing to this repository and exploring the Tableau dashboards.
-Your involvement is highly valued, and your contributions help enhance the overall quality of this collection.

 ## Report Issues